Ancient Macedonian army: Battle tactics

-Decline
+Later developments and decline

 Following the fragmentation of the empire of Alexander, Macedon became an independent kingdom once again.
 The military forces of this successor state, the Antigonid Macedonian army, retained many features of the armies of Philip and Alexander.
 The Hellenistic armies of the other Macedonian successor-states of the Diadochi period, which followed the death of Alexander, also displayed a continuation of earlier Macedonian equipment, organisation and tactics.
-Towards the end of the period, however, there was a general decline in the use of the combined arms approach, and the phalanx once more became the arm of decision.
-The phalangites were armed with longer pikes and as a result the phalanx itself became less mobile and adaptable than it had been in Alexander's era.
+Pyrrhus of Epirus defeated the Romans, led by Consul Publius Valerius Laevinus, in the Battle of Heraclea in 280 BC, due to his superior cavalry, his elephants and his phalanx.
+Although the battle was a victory for the Greeks, they incurred severe losses.
+Towards the end of the Hellenistic period, however, there was a general decline in the use of the combined arms approach, and the phalanx once more became the arm of decision.
+The phalangites were armed with longer pikes and, as a result, the phalanx itself became less mobile and adaptable than it had been in Alexander's era.
 Because all the competing Hellenistic armies were employing the same tactics, these weaknesses were not immediately apparent.
 However, the Hellenistic armies were eventually faced by forces from outside the successor kingdoms, such as the Roman and Parthian armies, composed of differing troop types using novel tactics.
 Against such foes the Hellenistic-era phalanx proved vulnerable.
-The phalanx finally met its end in the Ancient world when the more flexible Roman manipular tactics contributed to the defeat and partition of Macedon in the 3rd and 2nd centuries B.C.
+Antiochus' defeat at Magnesia marked the end of the Macedonian phalanx's dominance on Hellenistic period battlefields.
+The phalanx finally met its end in the Ancient world when the more flexible Roman manipular tactics contributed to the defeat and partition of Macedon in the 3rd and 2nd centuries BC.